“I can’t eat enough protein” is something I hear a lot.

 I can’t say I’ve ever eaten seitan or tempeh, but both of those are also very high in protein.
 Combine all of those together and you’ve got yourself 100g as well!

-The list certainly doesn’t stop there- there’s nuts, peanut butter, seeds, tofu, etc.
+The list certainly doesn’t stop there- there are nuts, peanut butter, seeds, tofu, etc. If you need some more vegan protein sources, here’s a handy guide!

 When it comes to plants, the thing you have to be on the lookout for is fiber.
 Oftentimes, eating a ton of plant-based foods for protein comes with a lot of fiber as well, so be conscious of that if your bowels are, uh, sensitive to fiber.